Sale closed in Petaluma: $1.1 million for a 3-bedroom home

-A house located at 1102 D Street in Petaluma has a new owner.
-The 1,186-square-foot property, built in 1935, was sold on Aug.
-1, 2023, for $1,075,000, or $906 per square foot.
-The layout of this single-story house consists of three bedrooms and one bath.
-Inside, a fireplace enhances the ambiance of the living area.
+A house located at 913 West Street in Petaluma has new owners.
+The 1,796-square-foot property, built in 1969, was sold on Aug.
+7, 2023.
+The $1,060,000 purchase price works out to $590 per square foot.
+The layout of this house consists of three bedrooms and three bathrooms.
+Inside, there is a fireplace.
 The property is equipped with a cooling system.
-In addition, the home features a detached one-car garage, ensuring secure parking and storage.
+Additionally, the house features a one-car garage, ensuring secure parking and storage.

 This automated story was produced for the Santa Rosa Press Democrat using artificial intelligence and data science.
 Property information is compiled from municipal assessors in Sonoma County.
 For any errors email info@pressdemocrat.com.